TanyaradzwaGozhora/unify/README.md

 **Results**
-This page shows other students who are in two or more similar courses.
+This page shows other students who are in any similar courses, in order of similarity.
 The user can then contact the matches on discord.

 Locally :